joist-orm/joist-orm/docs/docs/advanced/full-text-search.md

 One of the challenges of implementing a Postgres `tsvector` search index is keeping the index data in sync with changes, especially across tables.
 Consider a search endpoint for `Books`, in addition to being able to search for the `Book` by `title`, we may also want to search for the `Book` by the related `Author` `name`.

-The conventional approach would be to use triggers to react to updates and keep the index in sync, but Joist can improve on the ergonomics of this approach through the use of [Persisted Derived Fields](../modeling/derived-fields.md).
+The conventional approach would be to use triggers to react to updates and keep the index in sync, but Joist can improve on the ergonomics of this approach through the use of [Reactive Fields](../modeling/reactive-fields.md).

 ## Adding Search Index Columns